Hieromon/AutoConnect/mkdocs/apiconfig.md

 </dl>

 !!! info "How to specify the value of the menu items"
-    An applyMenu accepts the logical OR of AC_MENUITEM_t type value.
+    An menuItems accepts the logical OR of AC_MENUITEM_t type value.
 For example, to enable only Open SSIDs and HOME items, specify:
     ```cpp
     AutoConnectConfig config;
-    config.applyMenu = AC_MENUITEM_OPENSSIDS | AC_MENUITEM_HOME;
+    config.menuItems = AC_MENUITEM_OPENSSIDS | AC_MENUITEM_HOME;
     ```
     However, even if you specify like the above, the AutoConnectAux page items still display on the menu.
 To remove the AutoConnectAux items, use the [AutoConnectAux::menu](apiaux.md#menu) function.